Costa Rica Digital Nomad Visa Guide (2024)

 Costa Rica digital nomad visa

-The rentista visa was an amazing opportunity for digital nomads to live and work in Costa Rica.
-Actually, it still is.
 It allows for a 2-year stay and has minimal required earnings of $2,500.
 However, it doesn’t offer enough benefits to attract a substantial number of digital nomads into the country.

 And so, a new visa was born.

 Well, the actual birthing took a bit of work, given that Costa Rica took just under a year to get the visa up and running.
-But, as of July 22nd of 2022, digital nomads everywhere were able to start applying for the Costa Rica digital nomad visa.

 Costa Rica digital nomad visa benefits

 The Costa Rica digital nomad visa is quite like those that some other countries established during the pandemic.
-Similarly to Estonia’s digital nomad visa, which was the first of its kind, the Costa Rica digital nomad visa was made to attract as many digital nomads as possible
+Similarly to Estonia’s digital nomad visa, which was the first of its kind, the Costa Rica digital nomad visa was made to attract as many digital nomads as possible.

 That’s one of the reasons it has low requirements and quick processing times.